 Postgraduates who are unhappy with their allocation are given the opportunity to join the postgraduate waiting and transfer list after their tenancy has started.

-If you are attending a pre sessional language course at the University of Bristol you will receive your accommodation offer on 24 July 2017 or within two weeks of submitting your application if this is after 23 July.
+If you are not attending a pre-sessional language course at the University of Bristol you will receive your accommodation offer from 19 June 2018 or within 2 weeks of submitting your application if this is after 19 June.

-If you are not attending a pre sessional language course at the University of Bristol you will receive your accommodation offer on 17 July 2017 or within two weeks of submitting your application if this is after 16 July.
+If you are attending a pre-sessional language course at the University of Bristol you will receive your accommodation offer from 19 July 2018 or within 2 weeks of submitting your application if this is after 19 July.